Wardan10/Ray_casting_with_mouse_view/README.md

                         │     to SEND shm            │
                         └────────────────────────────┘
 ```
-## Demo of two clients POV(couldn't control both at a time on same window while recording):
+## Demo of two clients POV
+(couldn't control both at a time on same window):

 ![multiagent](images/multiagent.gif)